mit-cml/yrtoolkit/yr/tutorials/voicecalculator.md

 ![GUI of Voice Calculator](../images/voiceCalculator/GUICorrespondence.png){:.enlargeImage}

-In the GUI you will notice that there is a Speak  button which the user will press to verbally communicate the calculation they wish to be performed.
+In the GUI you will notice that there is a Speak  button which the user will press to verbally communicate the calculation they wish to have performed.
 The interface will then display in writing what the Calculator heard and respond, both in writing and verbally, with the result of the calculation.
 If the Calculator could not hear a meaningful calculation query or could not understand the intent of the user, it will say so.

 ## Initialize <var>numberList</var>